 What does karma mean?

-Sanchita karma is the ‘gathered’ or ‘piled up’ karma — what we have brought with us.
-Sanchita is collected karma that can be cleared by spiritual practices like meditation.
+This means the ‘gathered’ or ‘piled up’ karma — what we have brought with us.
+‘Sanchita’ means collected karma that can be cleared by spiritual practices like meditation.

 We can also eliminate our Sanchita karma, which we have as stored tendencies, through prayers, service, and sharing our love and joy with people around us in nature.
 Satsang (the company of the truth – essentially the company of the wise and compassionate, in whose presence we feel uplifted and joyful) burns the seed of all negative karma.

-, ‘not come’.
+‘Agami’ literally means ‘not come’.
 Agami karma is the karma that has not yet come: one that will take effect in the future.
-If you commit a crime, you may not get caught today, but will live with thoughts of the possibility that you may get caught one day.
+If you commit a crime, you may not get caught today but will live with thoughts of the possibility that you may get caught one day.
 This is the future karma of the action.
-Certain impressions, strong impressions in the mind, remain, and they form future karma.
+Certain strong impressions remain and they form future karma.

-Meditation brings equanimity and centeredness; it helps reduce expectations, your sense of guilt, shame and a tendency to blame.
-It brings dispassion, a sense of detachment.
-Hence as said by Lord Krishna in The Bhagavad Gita, even though you act, it does not translate to karma.
+Meditation brings equanimity and centeredness.
+It helps reduce expectations, your sense of guilt, shame, and a tendency to blame.
+It brings dispassion and a sense of detachment.
+Hence, as said by Lord Krishna in The Bhagavad Gita, even though you act, it does not translate to karma.

 When you prepare a dessert, if sugar or ghee (clarified butter) is too little at the pre-cooking stage, you can add more.
 If some other ingredient is too much, it can all be adjusted and repaired.
 But once it is cooked, it cannot be reversed.

-Milk can become sweet yoghurt or sour yoghurt, and sour yoghurt can be sweetened.
+Milk can become sweet yogurt or sour yogurt, and sour yogurt can be sweetened.
 But neither can be reverted to milk.
 Prarabdha karma cannot be changed.
 Sanchita karma can be changed through spiritual practices.

 Getting rid of karma means getting rid of impressions.
 Sanchita karma manifests as a tendency or an impression in the mind.
 As human beings, we have the ability to erase impression and fear through meditation.
 Meditation is there to rectify painful karma, at least reduce their impact or effect.

 The inward journey (of meditation) nullifies our negative Karma.
 You are just washing out everything when you meditate.
-Then there is nothing.
+Then, there is nothingness.
 You become so hollow and empty that whatever fear is there will just dissolve and disappear.
-This is very precious.

-Compiled by Ravisha Kathuria, based on wisdom talks by Sri Sri Ravi Shankar
+Compiled by Ravisha Kathuria, based on wisdom talks of Gurudev Sri Sri Ravi Shankar.